Microsoft announced that it would finally retire the Internet Explorer — once the most popular web browser in the world.

 Even before Microsoft Edge came out in 2015, it’s pretty clear that the once loved Internet Explorer has lost its popularity and even became a subject to many memes.

-In fact, as of today, the only people who use Internet Explorer are those who need to run proprietary apps that would only work on the browser’s code.
+In fact, the only people who use Internet Explorer are those who need to run proprietary apps that would only work on the browser’s code.
 Hence the introduction of the special compatibility mode on Edge.